 Replica migration

-In Valkey Cluster, you can reconfigure a replica to replicate with a different master at any time just using this command:
+In Valkey Cluster, you can reconfigure a replica to replicate with a different primary at any time just using this command:

 CLUSTER REPLICATE <master-node-id>